-The major responsibility of the product design, research and development personnel is to develop and produce designs to the satisfaction of and in accordance with the specifications provided by the OEM's, OBM's and ODM's.
+The major responsibility of the product design, research and development personnel is to develop and produce designs to the satisfaction of, and in accordance with, the specifications provided by the OEM's, OBM's and ODM's.
 We believe our engineering and product development capabilities are important to the future success of our business.
 As an ODM, we take specifications that are provided to us by the customer and design a product to meet those specifications.
-Some of our product design, research, and development activities are customer funded and are under agreements with specific customers for specific products.
+Some of our product design, research and development activities are customer funded and are under agreements with specific customers for specific products.
 We have successfully lowered the costs for our research and development team by moving most research and development activities to our facility in China.
-We principally employ Chinese engineers and technicians at costs that are substantially lower than that would be required in Hong Kong.
-At March 31, 2008, we employed 65 individuals in Hong Kong and China for our engineering staffs, which are at various times engaged in research and development.
-The major responsibility of the product design and research and development personnel is to develop and produce designs of scales products to the satisfaction of and in accordance with the specifications provided by the ODM's and OEM's.
+We principally employ Chinese engineers and technicians at costs that are substantially lower than those that would be required in Hong Kong.
+At March 31, 2009, we employed 34 individuals in Hong Kong and China for our engineering staff, which are at various time engaged in research and development.
+The major responsibility of the product design and research and development personnel is to develop and produce designs of scales products to the satisfaction of, and in accordance with, the specifications provided by the ODM's and OEM's.
 We anticipate hiring additional research and development personnel to meet the increased demand for scale products.

-The manufacturing and sale of electronic sensor-based and wireless products is highly competitive.
+The manufacture and sale of electronic sensor-based and wireless products is highly competitive.
 Competition is primarily based upon unit price, product quality, reliability, product features and management's reputation for integrity.
 Accordingly, reliance is placed on research and development of new products, line extensions and technological, quality and other continuous product improvement.
 There can be no assurance that we will enjoy the same degree of success in these efforts in the future.
-Research and development expenses, aggregated \$847,401 during the fiscal year ended March 31, 2006, \$983,172 during the fiscal year ended March 31, 2008.
+Research and development expenses aggregated \$983,172 during fiscal year ended March 31, 2007, \$883,304 during the fiscal year ended March 31, 2008 and \$792,071 during the fiscal year ended March 31, 2009.